OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Profile**: Allows to apply/define/delete supersampling profiles that save supersampling and reprojection settings.
 - **Application Supersampling**: Supersampling setting for OpenVR applications/games.
 Application supersampling [now behaves linearly](https://steamcommunity.com/games/250820/announcements/detail/1256913672017664045) where 2.0 means twice the number of pixel.
   - **Note**: Manual Supersampling Override be checked.
+  - **Note**: Some apps will require restarting for changes of Super-Sampling to take effect.
 - **Enable Manual Supersampling Override**: Enables user control of Supersampling, instead of SteamVR auto profiles.
 - **Enable Motion Smoothing**: Enables Motion Smoothing, and disables asynchronous reprojection.
 - **Restart SteamVR**: Restart SteamVR (May crash the Steam overlay when SteamVR Home is running when you restart.
 Therefore I advice that you close SteamVR Home before restarting).